AviatrixSystems/Docs/HowTos/sfc_faq.rst

 -----------------------------------------------

-Aviatrix PrivateS3 is a feature that allows you to leverage AWS Direct Connect to transfer objects and files between on-prem and S3 while giving you the control of which S3 buckets by the ability to whitelist the S3 buckets.
+Aviatrix PrivateS3 is a feature that allows you to leverage AWS Direct Connect to transfer objects and files between on-prem and S3 while giving you control of the S3 buckets by the ability to whitelist the S3 buckets.

 |sft_aviatrix|